PelleLille/hsl-docs/connect.rst

 .. function:: Accept([options])

-  Allow SMTP connection to be established.
+  Allow the connection to be established.
   Optionally change the ``$senderip`` and PTR of the accepted client connection, which is written back to the connection context.

   :param array options: an options array